stevenhwu/stevenhwu.github.io/alumni/max_yuan.md

 ## Max Yuan
 <img src="{{site.url}}/alumni/max_yuan.jpg" align="left" hspace="10" width="25%">
-Shuai (Max) Yuan is a fourth-year student majored in Agronomy.
-Passionate about biostatistics and bioinformatics, he has been taking a set of classes of the correlating field and plans to go for a further study in USA.
-He is now working on a computational project building an agent based-model in R language to simulate how microbes spread in the soils to plants' roots.
-A thesis concerning the project's theme is also under construction.
+Shuai Yuan is currently pursuing a master's degree in the MS Biostatistics Program at the Gillings School of Global Public Health, UNC-Chapel Hill, USA.
+With a fervent interest in biometry and data analysis, I am actively engaged in mastering advanced statistical theory and enhancing proficiency in utilizing data analysis tools such as SAS and Python.
+During my tenure in Steven's lab, I wholeheartedly committed myself to developing an agent-based model aimed at simulating soil microbial systems.
+This endeavor holds the potential to significantly contribute to the enhancement of plant growth and the management of biofertilizers.

 Contact:
-<i class="fas fa-at"></i> [Email](mailto:poillexr123@gmail.com)
+<i class="fas fa-at"></i> [Email](mailto:shuaiy@ad.unc.edu)
 <!--
-<i class="fab fa-github"></i> [Github]()
+<i class="fab fa-github"></i> [Github](https://github.com/Maxwell6321)
-<i class="fab fa-linkedin"></i> [LinkedIn]()
+<i class="fab fa-linkedin"></i> [LinkedIn](https://www.linkedin.com/in/max-yuan-7090a4273/)
 <i class="fab fa-google"></i> [Google Scholar]()
 -->